-After purchasing a policy but before it goes into effect, you have a free look period in which you can decide to cancel the policy.
-You will get a full refund during this period, though there may be a small processing fee for certain policies.
-If you haven’t looked deeper into the policy you bought, now is the perfect time to do so.
-If you find something within the policy that will prevent you from getting the help you might need, you can cancel the policy before it even starts.
+After purchasing a policy but before it goes into effect, you have a free look period in which you may decide to cancel the policy and get a refund of the premium you paid.
+You will usually get a full refund during this period, though there may be a small processing fee for certain policies.
+If you did not look deeper into the policy you bought, now is the perfect time to do so.
+If you find something within the policy that could prevent you from getting the help you might need, you can cancel the policy before it even starts.
 Depending on the insurance carrier and the policy you buy, the free look period is anywhere from 10 to 15 days long.
 That’s plenty of time to get familiar with the plan you chose.

 Read the Document of Coverage

-All plan certificates and Document of Coverage can be found on the insurance provider’s website.
-But if you haven’t read the entire thing already, use the free look period to do so.
+All plan certificates and Documents of Coverage can be found on the insurance provider’s website.
+But if you haven’t read the entire thing, use the free look period to do so.
 The certificate will go into detail about what is covered and how it will be covered.
 You’ll be able to see coverage amounts, coverage reasons, available reimbursements and procedures, and time constraints.
 For example, you’ll be able to see that a physician visit is covered up to $10,000.
 But it is only covered for emergency and sick visits, not for follow up visits or preventive care.
-When you read this, you then can decide if you are okay with that or if you need to find another policy.
+At this point you may re-assess whether you are okay with it or if you need to find another policy.

 Make Sure You are Aware about the Exclusions

 Each policy will have a set of exclusions mentioned in the plan documents.
 Before the policy goes into effect, you need to make sure you don’t fall into any of the exclusions listed.
-The exclusions won’t keep you from purchasing a policy, but it could affect your claims later.
-For instance, let’s assume you are traveling to a politically unrest country for a holiday, and need to be evacuation due to the unrest, then, unless stated in the policy, evaluation claims may be denied.
+The exclusions won’t keep you from purchasing a policy, but they could affect your claims later.
+For instance, let’s assume you are traveling to a country with political unrest for a holiday.
+If you need to be evacuated due to the unrest, then, unless covered by the policy, evacuation claims may be denied.
 You should find a policy that doesn’t list an exclusion that could affect your medical care.
 It’s also good to be aware of what is considered excluded from a reimbursement standpoint.
 If you need to evacuate and cancel certain trip expenses, you need to be aware of what exactly you will be paid back for.
 This will help you make emergency trip decisions if they become necessary.

 Familiarize Yourself with the Coverage Limits